demigecko/CarND-Advanced-Lane-Lines/README.md

 #### 1. [Criteria] Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The video is made based on `Advanced Lane Finding_Video.ipynb` , it is a slim version for me to produce the video.
+The video is made based on `Advanced Lane Finding_Video.ipynb` that is a slim version of my codes to produce the video and video debugging.
+I successfully annodated the videp of `project_video.mp4` in full length (50 secends) with some wobbly lines.
+No catastrophic failures that would cause the car to drive off the road!

 Here's a [link to my video result](./output_video/project_video_annotated_full.mp4)